-Add Multiple Color (if needed)
+Add Multiple Colours (if needed)

-In order to do this, first, apply a base color all over the surface including visible vents and screws or nuts.
+In order to do this, first, apply a base paint all over the surface including visible vents and screws or nuts.
 After it dries up, simply follow the same steps as mentioned above for applying paint to make sure that there are no bubbles in between coats.

 Add a Clear Coat